TrustToken Hits Market Capitalization of $50.87 Million (TRU)

-TrustToken (CURRENCY:TRU) traded 0.1% lower against the U.S. dollar during the one day period ending at 20:00 PM E.T. on April 22nd.
-Over the last week, TrustToken has traded up 45.8% against the U.S. dollar.
-One TrustToken coin can now be purchased for approximately $0.20 or 0.00000526 BTC on popular cryptocurrency exchanges.
-TrustToken has a market capitalization of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
+TrustToken (CURRENCY:TRU) traded down 0.1% against the US dollar during the 24-hour period ending at 18:00 PM ET on April 23rd.
+TrustToken has a total market cap of $50.87 million and approximately $529,282.00 worth of TrustToken was traded on exchanges in the last day.
+During the last week, TrustToken has traded up 45.8% against the US dollar.
+One TrustToken coin can currently be purchased for approximately $0.20 or 0.00000526 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.